-1.4 Description of Pre- and Post-Project Jurisdictional and Non-Jurisdictional Vegetated Areas mapping completed for IID (2007), 6-inch resolution aerial photographs (Southern California Association of Governments and California Department of Transportation 2008), and site visits conducted on April 29 and November 16 through 18, 2011.
+1.4 Description of Pre-Project Jurisdictional and Non-Jurisdictional Vegetated Areas information system (GIS) files from the Redlands Institute at the University of Redlands (1999), vegetation mapping completed for IID (2007), 6-inch resolution aerial photographs (Southern California Association of Governments and California Department of Transportation 2008), and site visits conducted on April 29 and November 16 through 18, 2011.
 The biological resources section of the EIS/EIR (Section 3.4) describes the vegetation within all of the alternatives considered.
 The vegetation communities located within Alternative 3, the SCH Project area, include agriculture, common reed marsh, disturbed/developed, drainage ditch, mudflat, open water, tamarisk scrub, and tamarisk woodland.
-Additional observations of existing vegetation communities were recorded by Chambers Group during the initial wetlands delineation of the SCH Project area, including identification of iodine bush scrub, and no new vegetation communities were observed during the updated jurisdictional delineation conducted by USACE, CDFG, Cardno ENTRIX, and Dudek (Dudek and Chambers Group 2012).
-During the California Rapid Assessment Method (CRAM) investigation, vegetation mapping within Alternative 3 was refined and one additional vegetation community, quailbush scrub, was identified (DWR and DFG 2012; also included as Appendix A).
+Additional observations of existing vegetation communities were recorded by Chambers Group during the initial wetlands delineation of the SCH Project area, including identification of iodine bush scrub, and no new vegetation communities were observed during the updated jurisdictional delineation conducted by USACE, CDFW, Cardno ENTRIX, and Dudek (Dudek and Chambers Group 2012).
+During the California Rapid Assessment Method (CRAM) investigation, vegetation mapping within Alternative 3 was refined and one additional vegetation community, quailbush scrub, was identified (DWR and DFW 2012; also included as Appendix A).
 The locations of vegetation communities within the SCH Project are provided in Figures 5 and 6a through 6c, and representative photographs of existing conditions are provided in Figure 7.